Big-Biodiversity-Collaborative/DesertBees/README.md

+# Distributions of *Centris pallida* and Host Plants

 ## 🐝 Summary

 This repository stores the data and code for generating figures of the current and (predicted) future distribution of *Centris pallida* and some of its host plants (*Olneya tesota*, *Parkinsonia florida*, and *Parkinsonia microphylla*).